thibauld1263/MT5-LLM-DeepTrader/README.md

 - **Short Win:** Probability of hitting a Take Profit.
 - **Abort:** Probability that the trade will stall, allowing for an early exit.

-DeepTrader is entirely built to be exported as a standalone `.onnx` file.
-The heavy neural network runs natively inside MT5's engine for speed and zero dependencies during live trading.
+DeepTrader is entirely built to be exported as a `.onnx` file.
+The heavy neural network runs inside MT5's engine for speed and zero dependencies.

 ## How to use it?